Jaehoon9201/Python-data-preprocessing/README.md

 * [PyWavelet Reference](https://buildmedia.readthedocs.org/media/pdf/pywavelets/stable/pywavelets.pdf)

-Below figure is from above reference site !
-They say generally set 'center frequency(C) scale' above 2 considering Nyquist theorem.
+<mark style='background-color: #fff5b1'>Below figure is from above reference site !
+They say that  reasonable results are come from when scales are above '2'.
+In other words, when 'C=1', and 'Scale = 1', the highest frequency being analyzed is same with 'Sampling Frequency'.
+It violate the Nyquist theorem. (i.e., it cannot result reasonable value)</mark>

 ![image](https://user-images.githubusercontent.com/71545160/202896301-cfa5d48d-38a7-4971-a05c-a99ae8fe39c0.png)